OriginProtocol/origin/README.md

 Head to https://www.originprotocol.com/developers to learn more about what we're building and how to get involved.

+Just getting started with Origin?
+We recommend using [Origin Box](https://github.com/OriginProtocol/origin-box) for development and testing on your local machine.

 # origin-js

 origin-js is a library of javascript code and Ethereum smart contracts which allow anyone to create decentralized marketplaces, including for fractional usage.
 It is an open source project created by [Origin Protocol](https://www.originprotocol.com/).